RiiConnect24/Wii-Guide/_pages/en_US/wiilink.md

    ![WiiLink Patcher Step 8](/images/WiiLink_Patcher/8.png)
 9. At this step, the Patcher will download the needed files based on your selections to the specified path.
    ![WiiLink Patcher Step 9](/images/WiiLink_Patcher/9.png)

-10. <b>If the Patcher automatically downloaded files to your SD Card/USB Drive:</b> You may disconnect your SD Card/USB Drive from your Computer, and input it into your Wii/Wii U.<br>
+If you did not let the Patcher copy everything automatically to your SD Card or USB Drive: Copy the `WAD` and `apps` folder in the current directory the Patcher is in to the root of your SD Card or USB Drive.
-<b>If you did not let the Patcher copy everything automatically to your SD Card or USB Drive:</b> Copy the `WAD` and `apps` folder in the current directory the Patcher is in to the root of your SD Card or USB Drive.
+{: .notice--info}

 ##### Section II - Installing WADs